sagar-46/LeetCode/Easy/README.md

 27.Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed. \
 &ensp;&emsp;Then return the number of elements in nums which are not equal to val.

+69.Given a non-negative integer x, return the square root of x rounded down to the nearest integer.
+The returned integer should be \
+&ensp;&emsp;non-negative as well.
+You must not use any built-in exponent function or operator.

 88.You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of \
 &ensp;&emsp;elements in nums1 and nums2 respectively.
 Merge nums1 and nums2 into a single array sorted in non-decreasing order.
 The final sorted
 &ensp;&emsp;array should not be returned by the function, but instead be stored inside the array nums1.